Indian capital's dangerous air ruins return to school as pandemic curbs eased

 By Manoj Kumar

 "The pollution in Delhi is hazardous.
-We as parents are afraid of sending our children to school," Kamlesh Sharma, one of the parents wrote on Twitter.
+We as parents are afraid of sending our children to school," parent Kamlesh Sharma wrote on Twitter.

-New Delhi has the worst air quality of any capital city, but even by its standards the past few days have been extraordinarily bad.
+Exposure to pollution was causing more harm than the use of tobacco or of smoking, Randeep Guleria, director, All India Institute of Medical Sciences, told India Today TV channel.

+"If you have higher levels of air pollution then the chances of having more severe COVID and dying from it goes up," he said.

 Airborne particles of pollution can cause cardiovascular and respiratory diseases such as lung cancer.
-And, in India, toxic air kills more than a million people annually.
+In India, toxic air kills more than a million people annually.

 The severe deterioration in air quality during the past week was caused by farmers violating a ban on stubble burning in agricultural states surrounding the capital and people ignoring a ban on fireworks to celebrate Diwali, the Hindu festival of lights.